 Garde manger is a French term, and it roughly translates to "storing/keeping/protecting to eat," and the term originally referred to a pantry or food storage area.

-Because the tradition of garde manger dates to an age before refrigeration, it encompasses many classical techniques for preparing and preserving foods, such as ballotines and galantines.
+Because the tradition of garde manger dates to an age before refrigeration, it encompasses many classical techniques for preparing and preserving foods, such as ballotines and galantines (which are essentially elaborate stuffed chicken leg preparations and, broadly speaking, a form of sausage).

 Even before refrigeration, kitchens, particularly large ones where the chefs who cooked for royalty and other so-called "nobility" performed their duties, generally had one area that was constructed to maintain cool temperatures, usually a cellar of some kind.

-Here was where various methods of food preservation were employed, whether it was pickling, salting or air-drying.
+Here was where various methods of food preservation were employed, and sometimes invented, whether it was pickling, salting or air-drying, all in service of the primary goal of preparing and serving food fit for the ruling class of the day.

-To understand how this worked, it helps to remember that food spoilage is caused by bacteria, which are tiny organisms that require, among other things, food, water and oxygen to survive and reproduce.
+To understand how it was possible to preserve food using these techniques, it helps to remember that food spoilage is caused by bacteria, which are tiny organisms that require, among other things, food, water and oxygen to survive and reproduce.

 The food is our food, whatever we're trying to stop from going bad.
 Preserving it thus means employing some method of ridding it of these bacteria, whether by depriving them of air or water, or by creating some other condition that renders it inhospitable to these bacteria (temperature and acidity are two additional factors).

-Confit, for example, is a preservation technique that works by storing a cooked item such as a duck leg in a container submerged in its own fat.
-The fat creates an airtight seal, depriving spoilage bacteria of oxygen, and thus preserving it without refrigeration.
+For example, confit is a simple preservation technique that works by storing a cooked item such as a duck leg in a container submerged in its own fat.
+The fat creates an airtight seal, depriving spoilage bacteria of oxygen, and thus preserving the protein item underneath without refrigeration.

 Note that it's still important to keep confit in a cool location since the fat can turn rancid if exposed to excessive heat.